 Les Bouillons, near Orval sur Sienne in Lower Normandy, is a manoir with extensive lands, jointly owned by members of the families Letteneur, Saussaye and Gemin.
 They have allowed me to paint there from time to time over the past thirty years.
-L’ancêtre (ancestor) who acquired Les Bouillons as a working farm, was also an artist, and creative talent of one kind and another has continued in the families.
+L’ancêtre (ancestor) who first acquired Les Bouillons as a working farm was also an artist, and creative talent of one kind and another has continued in the families.
 According to Julie Saussaye, l’ancêtre had acquired works by Jean-Léon Gérôme at a time when that once celebrated, academic painter and École des Beaux-Arts professor was becoming unfashionable.
 But interest in Gérôme revived, and l’ancêtre later sold his collection to the Louvre and was able to purchase Les Bouillons.
-He made a further killing by allowing a railway company to cut through Les Bouillons estate, but made losses when he subsequently invested in the Panama Canal.
+He made a further killing by allowing a railway company to cut through Les Bouillons estate, but later lost money by investing in the Panama Canal.

-If he could be called a Dadaist, then perhaps a Dadaist with a conscience.
-André had often observed me painting on site at Les Bouillons, and understood that my practice, in some ways like his, had an aspect of site-specific performance, and wanted me to participate as a live installation.
+If he could be called a Dadaist, then perhaps André is a Dadaist with a conscience.
+He had often observed me painting on site at Les Bouillons, and understood that my practice, in some ways like his, had an aspect of site-specific performance, so he asked me to participate as a live on-site installation.

-I agreed, but whereas most of the other artists involved spent a day on site setting up their installations, and then had a few beers and went home, once I was set up I was daily on public display for the duration of the event, and continued working on the painting long after it ended.
+I agreed, but whereas most of the other artists involved spent a day setting up their exhibits, then had a few beers and went home, once I was installed I remained on public display for the duration of the event, in fact continuing to work on the painting long after the show ended.

-Dadaists supposedly deem labour-intensive artworks meaningless.
+À travers champs included various notable installations, one being a machine which when activated registered whether or not a real artist was present.
+On the whole, however, Dadaists deem labour-intensive artworks meaningless.
 Did they feel my practice was self-evidently absurd, and therefore an ironic contribution?

 To view, please click on the images in the following galleries:

-The title ‘Solar Power’ occurred to me as I became aware of the ineluctable growth, during my work on the picture, of a new shoot from the chestnut stump in the foreground which had been pronounced dead.
-Also, the massive barn in the background was built as a repository of stored sunlight in the form of grain, hay or straw.
+The title ‘Solar Power’ occurred to me during my work on the picture as I became aware of the ineluctable growth of a new shoot from the chestnut stump in the foreground, wrongly pronounced dead.
+The massive barn in the background was also meant for storing sunlight in the form of grain, hay or straw.

 To view, please click on the images in the following galleries:

 As I worked on my canvas, André took numerous photos.
 He also set to work on an installation which developed in parallel to the painting, using sink-plungers, ‘debouchoirs’ – ‘unblockers’ as the French call them.
 His work advanced – or retreated – to a similar timescale as the painting.
-I felt the painting becoming problematic, and continued working on it beyond the timescale both of its initial conception, and of the summer event.
-I even returned to it in December.
+I felt the painting becoming problematic, and continued working on it beyond the timescale both of its initial conception, and of the summer event, even returning to it in December.

 Finally I organised an exhibition at my place in Regnéville sur mer so that people could see the ‘finished’ work, with participation and a further installation by André.